romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-When setting up secret scanning for an organization, which roles or user types should have the visibility and responsibility to act on the generated alerts?
+Q: When setting up secret scanning for an organization, which roles or user types should have the visibility and responsibility to act on the generated alerts?
 <details><summary>Show the answer</summary><p>

 - **Organization Owners, to maintain an overview of security postures across all repositories**